lesteroliver911/contextual-doc-retrieval-opneai-reranker/README.md

-# Contextual Document Retrieval with LlamaParse, OpenAI, and Cohere
+# Contextual Document Retrieval with LlamaParse, OpenAI GPT-4o, Contextual chunking, BM25, Query Expansion and Cohere Re-ranking

-This repository provides a Python-based system for contextual document retrieval, leveraging technologies such as LangChain, FAISS, BM25, Cohere, and OpenAI's GPT-4.
-It is designed to parse PDF documents, split them into chunks, generate contextualized chunks, and perform search queries on the document using both semantic and traditional retrieval methods.
+This repository provides a Python-based system for accurate document retrieval using advanced AI techniques.
+It combines OpenAI's GPT-4o model with Cohere for re-ranking and query expansion to enhance search precision.
+The system utilizes BM25 for keyword-based search and contextual chunking for improved understanding of documents, ensuring high-quality, context-aware results.

 ## Features
 - **PDF Parsing**: Extracts content from PDFs using LlamaParse.